Binding a Quilt by Machine

 Many people will say that the only way to bind a quilt it to sew the final binding on by hand.
 That is fine if you enjoy hand sewing and have the time.
 And it is necessary if you want to enter your quilt in competitions.
 But for general use quilts, binding by machine is not only faster, it is also more durable.

 If sewing by machine works for you, don’t let quilt snobs tell you that it’s wrong.
+As my husband says, at one time some people were against indoor plumbing too.

-Calculate how much binding you need
+Calculating how much binding you need

 Before you begin sewing, you need to make one long strip of fabric for the binding.
 To figure out how long to make it, measure all the way around your quilt.
 Add about 6″ for overlap, and about 4″ for each corner.